You don't have to look far to find horror stories from the USA about the Intercity/State Bus System.

 Car rental is an option, but will be more spendy if you go one way. priceline has good bidding options where you may be able to bid it down to a decent rate.

 Flying: southwest.com has great fares one way, as cheap as $49 o/w if you plan ahead.
 The Vegas airport is right downtown, so you can cab it to your hotel and do the rest on foot on the Strip.
-Easy. over 9 years ago
+Easy. almost 10 years ago